-- If your NICs were configured for network load balancing (NLB), you will have to reconfigure that after recovery. - You may experience issues following a recovery if an application or server uses hard-linked files.
-For example, Windows Server Roles added after the job has been established will not function after recovery because the hard links related to the server role were not replicated.
-After updating server roles, a remirror should be performed. - Some applications and hardware devices create and use software devices within the operating system, but they have the characteristics of a hardware device.
+- If your NICs were configured for network load balancing (NLB), you will have to reconfigure that after recovery. - Right before recovery occurs, Double-Take will stop all services that are not critical to Windows.
+If the stop command fails (perhaps because it is a blocking driver that cannot be shutdown, as is the case with some anti-virus software) or a third-party tool restarts any of these services, Double-Take may not be able to successfully recover files locked by the services.
+In this case, you may have to make manual modifications to your server after recovery. - Some applications and hardware devices create and use software devices within the operating system, but they have the characteristics of a hardware device.
 For example, NIC teaming solutions are typically implemented in the operating system, however they are still designed to emulate a single piece of network hardware.
 In these cases, the device will not be recovered because it appears to be a hardware device. - Because the Windows product activation is dependent on hardware, you may need to reactivate your Windows registration after recovery.
 The reactivation depends on several factors including service pack level, Windows edition, and your licensing type.
 If a target comes online after recovery with an activation failure, use the steps below appropriate for your license type.
 Additionally, if you are using Windows 2012, you may only have 60 minutes to complete the reactivation process until Windows activation tampering automatically shuts down your server. - Retail licensing-Retail licensing allows the activation of a single operating system installation. - 1.
 Open the System applet in Windows Control Panel. - 2.
 Under Windows activation at the bottom of the page, click Change product key. - 3.
 Enter your retail license key.
 You may need access to the Internet or to call Microsoft to complete the activation. - MAK volume licensing-Multiple Activation Key (MAK) licensing allows the activation of multiple operating system installations using the same activation key. - 1.
-View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to activate MAK clients.
+View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - 2.
+Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to activate MAK clients.
 Multiple reboots may be necessary before you can access a command prompt.
-You may need access to the Internet or to call Microsoft to complete the activation. - KMS volume licensing - Key Management Service (KMS) licensing allows IT professionals to complete activations on their local network without contacting Microsoft.
+You may need access to the Internet or to call Microsoft to complete the activation. - KMS volume licensing-Key Management Service (KMS) licensing allows IT professionals to complete activations on their local network without contacting Microsoft.

-- 1. View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to convert a MAK activation client to a KMS client.
+- 1. View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - 2.
+Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to convert a MAK activation client to a KMS client.
 Multiple reboots may be necessary before you can access a command prompt. - After a recovery is complete and your recovery server is online as your source, when you login, you may have to specify a Windows reboot reason.
 You can specify any reason and continue.
 Additionally, you may see a prompt indicating a reboot is required because of a device change.
 You can disregard this error and select to reboot later.